by Dan Hiestand

-“Didn’t you ever wonder why, with this power at her disposal, Jaden didn’t just transport herself to Veil’driel at any time?
+“There’s a reason, even with this power at her disposal, Jaden didn’t just transport herself to Veil’driel at any time.
 Why she needed to travel by convoy through Bryce Valley to reach Sindell?
-With the Sun Kingdom of Joran restored, we’ll live forever.
+With the Sun Kingdom restored, we’ll live forever.
 My daughter will live forever.”

 Isabelle came unbidden into Jace’s mind, the last memory of her touching him so palpable he could feel it.
 He could feel her soft breath against his neck.
 Her body rose in his arms as he kissed her lips.

 “So I ask you one last time to turn back.
 Stop clinging to this world, and avoid a futility I’m guilty of myself.”

 Jace forced himself to focus.
 To let the thoughts of Isabelle drift away.